Home Neapolitan Pizza Why Is January 17 World Pizza Day?

 Now, unfortunately, in Italy we don’t have an authority that can validate these decrees on a national level – kind like the National Pizza Day in the US, to say.
 And in fact, for a couple of years, this event remained unknown outside of Naples.

-So, what was originally a day to celebrate the pizzaioli, became by popular will a pizza day.
+So, what was originally a day to celebrate the pizzaioli became, by popular will, a pizza day.
 Which actually the people at AVPN didn’t mind.
-The former Minister of Agriculture Alfonso Pecoraro Scanio last year declared how “it is necessary to make the 17 January the official date for a World Pizza Day”.
+The former Minister of Agriculture Alfonso Pecoraro Scanio in 2021 declared how “it is necessary to make 17 January the official date for a World Pizza Day”.

-This year the communication it’s been even stronger.
-And with a world paying more and more attention to the art of Neapolitan pizza, looking directly at its background and its home birth, the idea of an official World Pizza Day that sees its roots in the city of Naples couldn’t be too far to become reality.
+In the following years the communication has been even stronger.
+And with a world paying more and more attention to the art of Neapolitan pizza, looking directly at its background and its home birth, the idea of an official World Pizza Day that sees its roots in the city of Naples has been embraced by the media as well.
+In 2026 we also saw more references in the press about the AVPN initiative and the Sant’Antuono day.
+And, even if it’s not been officially recognized anywhere else than in Naples, even on social media 17 January is now celebrated by pizza lovers all around the world as World Pizza Day.

 YOU MAY ALSO LIKE